 Weston Family Conservation Science Fellowship Program

-The Weston Family Conservation Science Fellowship Program will support and train graduate students conducting Nature Conservancy of Canada (NCC) priority research so that they can become next-generation leaders in applied conservation science.
-Research by Fellows will support conservation and management of important natural areas and biological diversity across Canada.
+The Weston Family Conservation Science Fellowship Program supports and trains graduate students conducting Nature Conservancy of Canada (NCC) priority research so that they can become next-generation leaders in applied conservation science.
+Research by fellows supports conservation and management of important natural areas and biological diversity across Canada.

 This program aims to:

-- Create an environment that supports research and provides Fellows with relevant and unique learning opportunities that extend beyond their own research.
+- Create an environment that provides fellows with relevant and unique learning opportunities that extend beyond their own research, including:

-- Develop a sense of community among Fellows that fosters peer support and collaboration, creating strong connections that carry over into their professional careers.
+- Develop a sense of community among fellows that fosters peer support, creating strong connections that carry over into their professional careers.

-- Ensure that fellowships are given to students conducting world-class applied conservation research directly addressing pressing conservation challenges and NCC priorities.
+- Ensure that fellowships are awarded to students conducting world-class applied conservation research directly addressing pressing conservation challenges and NCC priorities.

-If you have any questions about the program, please direct them to Samantha Knight.
+If you have any questions about the program, please direct them to Aerin Jacob.